Forricide/still-feel-alive/Chapter 12.md

 A flood of people.

 There are no civilian vehicles on the road.
-It's incredible how much *space* cars, trucks, and buses take up; now that they're almost entirely relegated to the side of the road, there is a surprising of space on the streets to maneuver.
+It's incredible how much *space* cars, trucks, and buses take up; now that they're almost entirely relegated to the side of the road, there is a surprising of space on the streets to manoeuvre.
 Keeping in mind, of course, that every single person in the entire city is outside.

 Her eyes roam, flickering across the mass of people.
-Their armored van moves through the city fast, never hitting anyone, but not bothering to wait.
+Their armoured van moves through the city fast, never hitting anyone, but not bothering to wait.
 Families with small children avoid them entirely on sidewalks, hurrying towards the nearest bunker; single people in their mid-twenties thread their way through the crowd, some wearing gang symbols; the injured and elderly lag behind, forming little divots in the current.

 Newter is in the van with her.
 Sarah had recommended against it, but the choice had ultimately been his.
 The rest of the team is already out of the city, heading north.